Gluten-Free Restaurants You Have to Try in Alaska

 This was one of the only gluten-free restaurants still open, so it was the stop after our boat tour of the Kenai Fjords.
 I probably wouldn’t have felt comfortable if the place didn’t get such good reviews.

-But, I also was in a state that I try not to get to.
+But I was also in a state that I try not to get to.

 We’d had an all-day boat tour and were getting ready to drive two hours to Anchorage.
 My husband was seasick, so I was driving.